 K-Fai and I were interviewed by Jules at 7 Impossible Things Before Breakfast!
 We shared our thoughts on the creative process of Noodlephant, and the ideas we incorporated.
 It was really fun to see some of K-Fai’s early sketches, some of which are below.

-We’re thrilled to have been interviewed by Travis Jonker for Noodlephant’s Cover Reveal at 100 Scope Notes.
+We were also interviewed for our Cover Reveal at 100 Scope Notes.